EricMFink/Residency/_pages/syllabus.md

 - Mid-term and final evaluations by site supervisor
 - Student self-evaluations

-Report prompts, forms, and assigned readings are available on TWEN.
+Required forms, assigned readings, and report prompts are available on the [Materials](../materials/) page of this site and on TWEN.

 All reports, time logs, and forms should be submitted on TWEN by 11:59 pm on Friday of the week in which they are due (see [Schedule & Assignments](../schedule/)).
 If you encounter problems with TWEN, you may send the assignment to me by email and then submit to TWEN when you are able.